 - UCD was established in 1854 by John Henry Newman author of the classic work The Idea of a University.

-- UCD is home to almost 5,000 international students from 121 countries.
+- UCD is home to 7,038 international students from 131 countries.

-- UCD is one of Europe’s leading research-intensive universities and has won over €480m in externally funded research contracts in the last five years.
+- One of Europe’s leading research-intensive universities UCD has won over €514m in externally funded research contracts in the last five years.

 - As well as generations of Irish business, professional, cultural and sporting leaders perhaps the best known of all UCD’s graduates is the writer James Joyce, who completed his Bachelor of Arts at the university in 1902.

 - The University of Limerick (UL) was established in 1972 as the National Institute for Higher Education, Limerick.
 It was classified as the University of Limerick in 1989.

 - The UL campus is located 5km from Limerick City and 20km from Shannon International Airport.